Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 Conversational Microsoft 365 Migrations by J. Peter Bruzzese A server is a piece of equipment, right?
 So, shouldn’t it be solid?
 As in, something that actually physically exists, preferably a heavy piece of machinery that you can put in a server room and look at it with distaste when it’s underperforming.
 Maybe even kick it once in [...]

 How does the program work?
 CodeTwo Office 365 Migration is a solid, secure and highly scalable migration tool that you can use to move company’s mailboxes and public folders to Office 365 (Microsoft 365) in just one hop.
-The program lets you migrate data to Office 365 from on-premises Exchange environments, IMAP servers or other Office [...]
+The program lets you migrate data to Office 365 from on-premises Exchange environments, hosted Exchange [...]

 Easy configuration Data migration to Office 365 (Microsoft 365) is a complex task.
 Any migration tool must be able to perform complicated procedures.
 However, we made sure that CodeTwo Office 365 Migration performs those procedures flawlessly and in the background, while allowing you to set everything up in the most intuitive and simple [...]